PayString/rfcs/src/spec/payid-easy-checkout.md

 This specification is a draft proposal, and is part of the [PayID Protocol](https://payid.org/) initiative.
 Feedback related to this document should be sent in the form of a Github issue at: https://github.com/payid-org/rfcs/issues.

 --- abstract
-This specification formalizes how a payment recipient, such as a merchant or a non-profit, can automatically navigate a user to the user's wallet using only a PayID for the purposes of completing an online payment such as a checkout or donation flow.
+This specification formalizes how a payment recipient, such as a merchant or a non-profit, can automatically initiate a payment from a customer using only the customer's PayID.

 --- middle